ckaestne/seai/learning_goals.md

+## Lecture: Introduction to Machine Learning (2 Lectures)

+Content:

+* Key concepts in machine learning
+* A simple machine-learning algorithm: Decision trees
+* Steps of a machine learning pipeline
+* Overfitting, underfitting, hyperparameter tuning
+* Introduction to working with computational notebooks
+* Basic model accuracy measures and crossvalidation
+* Quick overview of AI beyond supervised learning (e.g., unsupervised learning, reinforcement learning, symbolic AI and logic reasoning, probabilistic programming, expert systems, planning)

+Learning goals:

+* Understand how machine learning learns models from labeled data (basic mental model)
+* Explain the steps of a typical machine learning pipeline and their responsibilities and challenges
+* Apply steps of a machine-learning pipeline to build a simple model from static labeled data
+* Evaluate a machine-learned classifier using cross-validation
+* Proficiency to use notebooks
+* Demonstrate effective use of computational notebooks

+Recitation:

+* Notebooks and scikit-learn basics

+Readings:

+* 🕮 Hulten, Geoff.
+"Building Intelligent Systems: A Guide to Machine Learning Engineering."
+(2018), Chapters 16–18.
+* tbd (e.g. text on decision trees or tutorial on scikit-learn)

-## Lecture: Components of an AI-Enabled System
+## Lecture: Model Quality

 Overview:

+* Goals and measurement
+* Metrics and experimental designs to assess model quality, including measures beyond accuracy and RUC
+* Challenge of getting test data
+* Automated assessment, dashboards, continuous integration, continuous experimentation
+* Notions of test suits and coverage for models (e.g., test by population segment), black box test case design
+* Comparison against heuristics approaches

+Learning goals:

+* Assess model quality with suitable measures and compare quality of multiple models
+* Design a test suite for assuring model quality
+* Automate model evaluation as part of a continuous integration pipeline

+Readings:

+* 🕮 Hulten, Geoff.
+"Building Intelligent Systems: A Guide to Machine Learning Engineering."
+(2018), 19-20 (Evaluating Intelligence).

+## Lecture: From Models to AI-Enabled Systems (Systems Thinking)

+Overview:

+* Machine learning is typically a component of a larger system in production
+* Challenges of production-machine learning
-* Components and corresponding challenges (experience, intelligence, orchestration) within a larger system architecture
+* Components of intelligent experiences and corresponding challenges (experience, intelligence, orchestration) within a larger system architecture
 * Overview of design options and automation degrees, e.g., forcefulness of the experience
-* Steps of the ML pipeline, including design options and automation -- using end to end scenario
+* Qualities of interest (beyond model accuracy)
+* Illustration how machine-learned components interact with other mechanisms of the system, e.g., guardrails and other safety mechanisms
+* View of machine-learning pipelines over models

 Learning goals:

-* Describe the components of a typical machine learning pipeline and their responsibilities and challenges
+* Explain how machine learning fits into the larger picture of building and maintaining production systems
 * Describe the typical components relating to AI in an AI-enabled system and typical design decisions to be made
-* Illustrate the design space for AI-enabled systems for a given sample system

-Assignment:

-* Build a simple predictive ML model to gain experience with all involved steps; build a simple user frontend

 Readings:

 * 🕮 Hulten, Geoff.
 "Building Intelligent Systems: A Guide to Machine Learning Engineering."
-(2018), Chapters 2, 5 and 20.
+(2018), Chapters 5.

-## Lecture: Software Engineering Bootcamp
+* 🗎 Sculley, David, Gary Holt, Daniel Golovin, Eugene Davydov, Todd Phillips, Dietmar Ebner, Vinay Chaudhary, Michael Young, Jean-Francois Crespo, and Dan Dennison. "[Hidden technical debt in machine learning systems](http://papers.nips.cc/paper/5656-hidden-technical-debt-in-machine-learning-systems.pdf)."
+In Advances in neural information processing systems, pp. 2503-2511.
+2015.

+## Lecture: Goals and Success Measures for AI-Enabled Systems (Requirements)

 Overview:

-* Process
-* Good engineering practices
-  * Code, configuration, and data versioning
-  * Working with version control: good commit practices, branches vs feature flags, ...
-  * Documentation, naming
-  * Issue tracking, task planning
-* Crash course in planning, requirements, and design
-* Qualities of interest
-* Agile practices in a nutshell

-## Lecture: Engineering Challenges for AI-Enabled Systems

-Overview:

-* Deductive vs inductive reasoning
-* Notions of correctness: Specifications, goals
-* Desired qualities beyond accuracy
-* Information hiding, modularity, and leaking abstractions
-* Interactions and the environment
-  - The world and the machine
-  - Data drift, feedback loops, and adversaries
-  - Compositionality challenges
-* Live data, continuous maintenance
-* Focus on data, but don't ignore the code
-  * Technical debt
-  * Pipeline quality
-  * Robustness
+* Business consideration for using machine learning
+* When to use AI and when not to use AI
+* Overall cost of operating an ML-component (e.g., data, learning, updating, inference cost)
+* Brief intro into measurement
-* Versioning, data provenance, and explainability
+* Defining and measuring a systems goals
-* Introduction to measurement
+* Designing telemetry to assess system success
-* Case study: AI-components in cars

 Learning goals:

-* Illustrate the challenges of building AI-enabled systems
+* Judge when to apply AI for a problem in a system
-* Identify system goals and design and validate measures to judge system success for a given system
+* Define system goals and map them to goals for the AI component

-Reading:

-* 🗎 Arpteg, Anders, Björn Brinne, Luka Crnkovic-Friis, and Jan Bosch.
-"Software Engineering Challenges of Deep Learning."
-In 2018 44th Euromicro Conference on Software Engineering and Advanced Applications (SEAA), pp. 50-59.
-IEEE, 2018.
+* Design and implement suitable measures and corresponding telemetry

+Readings:

 * 🕮 Hulten, Geoff.
 "Building Intelligent Systems: A Guide to Machine Learning Engineering."
-(2018), Chapter 4.
+(2018), Chapters 2, 4 and 15 (Intelligent Telemetry)
+* 🗎 Zinkevich.
+Rules of Machine Learning: Best Practices for ML Engineering. https://developers.google.com/machine-learning/guides/rules-of-ml/
+* 🕮 Ajay Agrawal, Joshua Gans, Avi Goldfarb.
+“Prediction Machines: The Simple Economics of Artificial Intelligence” 2018 – ?

-## Lecture: Requirements and Dealing with Mistakes
+## Lecture: Risk and Planning for Mistakes (Requirements)

 Overview:

 * Specifications or lack thereof for ML-components, deductive reasoning, probabilistic specifications in certain AI components; inevitability
-* Goals of AI-enabled systems and success measures (intro, more later in model quality)
 * Introduction to risk analysis and fault trees; writing of requirements
+* The world and the machine in the context of AI: concept drift, feedback loops, adversaries
-* Overview of fault handling strategies (redundancies, voting, fallback, undo, forcefulness, where and when to ask for human judgment...)
+* Overview of fault handling strategies (guardrails, redundancies, voting, fallback, undo, forcefulness, where and when to ask for human judgment...)
+* Viewpoint: Machine learning as requirements engineering/specification mining

 Learning goals:

-* Analyze the number of ways a mistake in an AI component can influence the behavior of a system
+* Analyze how mistake in an AI component can influence the behavior of a system
 * Evaluate risk of a mistake from the AI component using fault trees
 * Design and justify a mitigation strategy for a concrete system